Installation

 lpm login

-This generates a 30-day read-only token and writes it to your project's .npmrc, so both lpm install and npm install work.
-It also adds .npmrc to .gitignore automatically.
+Generates a 30-day read-only token and writes it to the project's .npmrc, so both lpm install and npm install work with @lpm.dev/* packages.
+Adds .npmrc to .gitignore automatically.

 Step 3 — Install packages